apostrophecms/apostrophe-workflow/README.md

 *There does not have to be any similarity between the hostnames.* They can be completely different.

-Two locales may have the same prefix, as long as they have different hostnames, and vice versa.
+**Two or more locales may have the same prefix,** as long as they have different hostnames.

+**Two or more locales may share a hostname, as long as no more than one does not have a prefix.** That is, you may have a "fallback" locale for a hostname with no prefix configured, but you can't have more than one.

+**If one of several locales sharing a hostname has no prefix, you should review the `addApiCalls` option,** to avoid situations where Apostrophe assumes accesses to a private API implemented by your site should count as a switch to the unprefixed locale.

+#### Example

 ```javascript
     'apostrophe-workflow': {